Why a 64 Year Old Retiree Is Draining Her $1.1 Million 401(k) Early to Maximize a $5,181 Social Security Check at 70

 On Reddit’s r/financialindependence and r/retirement boards, a recurring question goes something like this: I’m 64, I have seven figures in my 401(k), and I want to wait until 70 to claim Social Security.
 Am I crazy to spend down the 401(k) first?
 The math says no. For a single, healthy, high-earning retiree, draining the traditional 401(k) between 64 and 70 to delay Social Security is one of the most powerful, and least intuitive, moves in retirement planning.

 Here is the scenario.
 A 64-year-old single woman retires this year with $1.1 million in a traditional 401(k).
-She was a maximum earner.
-If she claims now, she locks into a reduced benefit.
+She was a maximum earner, meaning she hit or exceeded the Social Security taxable wage base for at least 35 years.
+If she claims benefits now, she locks into a permanently reduced check.
 If she waits until her full retirement age of 67, her benefit tops out at $4,152 per month.
 If she waits until 70, delayed retirement credits push her benefit to the 2026 maximum of $5,181 per month, or $62,172 per year for life.

 The $80,000 Bridge

 The bridge years are the entire point.
 Because she has no Social Security income and no wages, her only taxable income is the 401(k) draw itself.
 After the 2026 standard deduction of $16,100 for a single filer, $80,000 of withdrawals lands her in the 12% and 22% brackets.
-None of her withdrawals trigger Social Security taxation, because she is not collecting Social Security yet.
+None of those withdrawals trigger Social Security taxation, because she is not yet collecting Social Security.
+There is also a planning wrinkle worth noting: once she turns 65 during the bridge period, the One Big Beautiful Bill Act adds a new $6,000 deduction for taxpayers age 65 and older for tax years 2025 through 2028, improving the tax math further in her later bridge years.

 The Tax Cascade She Avoids

 This is what most retirees miss.
-Once Social Security turns on, every additional dollar pulled from a traditional 401(k) can drag up to 85% of the benefit into taxable income and push modified adjusted gross income across the first IRMAA threshold, which adds $70 to $400 per month in Medicare Part B and D surcharges on top of the standard $202.90 Part B premium.
+Once Social Security turns on, every additional dollar pulled from a traditional 401(k) can drag up to 85% of the benefit into taxable income and push modified adjusted gross income across the first IRMAA threshold.
+In 2026, that threshold sits at $109,000 of MAGI for single filers.
+Crossing it adds between $81.20 and $487 per month in Medicare Part B surcharges on top of the standard $202.90 Part B premium, with Part D surcharges adding another $14.50 to $91 per month on top of that.
 A 22% bracket retiree who trips both effects faces an effective marginal rate close to 40%.

-By front-loading withdrawals in the bridge years, she shrinks the 401(k) balance that will eventually drive RMDs at 73, lowering the lifetime taxable base.
+By front-loading withdrawals during the bridge years, she shrinks the 401(k) balance that will eventually drive required minimum distributions at 73, lowering the lifetime taxable base.
 She is doing tax-bracket arbitrage with her own future self.

 Roth Conversions Inside the Window